How to invest to buy cars

 The smart way to buy and replace cars over your lifetime without having a car loan.

 Australians love their cars, and it shows.
 We have one of the highest new-car uptake rates in the world.
-The shift toward electric and hybrid models is also accelerating purchases and the amount we spend on cars.
+The shift toward electric and hybrid models is also accelerating new car purchases with higher price tags.
 In the first half of 2025, hybrid sales increased by 51.5% and plug-in hybrids rose by 88.5%.

 While the demand for new cars grows, so does the price and debt behind each purchase.

-We’re being marketed to upgrade our cars every few years, and pushed into financing as the default option.
-‘Easy credit’ is designed specifically to sell more vehicles - no matter the true driveway cost.
+Relentless marketing tells us to upgrade our cars every few years using debt. βEasy creditβ is designed specifically to sell more vehicles - no matter the true driveway cost.

 What is the real cost to buy a car?